chinenual/Chinenual-VCV/README.md

 * **MW** - monophonic.
 Mod Wheel (default: 0V ..
 10V).
 Can optionally
   be set to capture 14bit values.
 See [About 14bit](#about-14bit) below.

+If **GATE** is connected, but **V/Oct** is not, the recorder supplies a default note value to each channel of the **GATE** (starting at C4, ascending by semitone for each channel of the input).
+This makes it easier to record percussion sequences.
+See the [DrumMap](#drummap) module as another way to assign useful pitch values for drum gate inputs.

 Target file selection works in a similar way to the VCV Recorder module.
 You can select a file from the context menu, or if none has been selected, you'll get a popup dialog the first time you try to